fireproof-storage/fireproof/README.md

 ### Cryptographic Proofs

 The [UCAN protocol](https://ucan.xyz) verifiably links Fireproof updates to authorized agents via cryptographic proof chains.
 These proofs are portable like bearer tokens, but because invocations are signed by end-user device keys, UCAN proofs don't need to be hidden to be secure, allowing for delegation of service capabilities across devices and parties.
 Additionally, Fireproof's Merkle clocks and hash trees are immutable and self-validating, making merging changes safe and efficient.
 Fireproof makes cryptographic proofs available for all of its operations, making it an ideal verifiable document database for smart contracts and other applications running in trustless environments.
 [Proof chains provide performance benefits as well](https://purrfect-tracker-45c.notion.site/Data-Routing-23c37b269b4c4c3dacb60d0077113bcb), by allowing recipients to skip costly I/O operations and instead cryptographically verify that changes contain all of the required context.

-## Limitations 💣

-### Security

-Until encryption support is enabled, all data written to Fireproof is public.
-There are no big hurdles for this feature but it's not ready yet.

-### Replication

-Currently Fireproof writes transactions and proofs to [CAR files](https://ipld.io/specs/transport/car/carv2/) which are well suited for peer and cloud replication.
-They are stored in IndexedDB locally, with cloud replication coming very soon.

-### Pre-beta Software

-While the underlying data structures and libraries Fireproof uses are trusted with billions of dollars worth of data, Fireproof started in February of 2023.
-Results may vary.

 ## Thanks 🙏